emqx/cloud-docs/en_US/data_integration/connectors.md

 :::

+1. Go to your deployment, and click **Data Integration** from the left menu to access the Data Integration page.
 1. If you are creating a connector for the first time, select the resource you want to connect to on the Data Integration Connectors page, such as **Kafka**.
-If you have created connectors before, you can create a new connector by clicking the **New Connector** button in the upper right corner of the page.
+If you have created connectors before, you can create a new one by clicking the New Connector button in the top right corner of the connector list.
 2. Fill in the corresponding resource configuration and click the **Test** button.
-If the connection is successful, a success prompt will be displayed, and you can click to view it.
+A success prompt will be displayed if the connection is successful, and you can click to view it.
 If it fails, check the connector configuration.

 ## View Connector List and Details